LisaMacCarrigan/drupal-cryptography/README.txt

 -(DONE) The shift value must be a positive integer al -(DONE) The shift direction must be either "left" or "right".
--The only special characters that should be allowed in your input phrase are spaces and punctuation.
+-(DONE) The only special characters that should be allowed in your input phrase are spaces and punctuation.

 Further Exploration: